AshBT/graphreduce/README.md

 ## Some details

-Graphreduce was built to identify expert communities in large, internet-scale social networks such as twitter, facebook and youtube.
+Graphreduce was built to squeeze the essence out of large complex networks.
-It can be used to find hierarchical structure in any directed weighted graph or network.
+It can find hierarchical structure in any directed weighted net.

 We owe a lot to [GraphLab](http://graphlab.com/learn/), a free data analysis framework aimed at enabling web scale machine learning and network analysis.

 We're also indebted to the work done by [Martin Rosvall](http://www.tp.umu.se/~rosvall/) and map equation team.
-The map equation is an information theory based objective function used to quantify network pattern detection.
+The map equation is an information theory centered objective function used to quantify pattern detection on networks.
 [Relaxmap](http://uwescience.github.io/RelaxMap/) is a parallel implementation of the map equation objective.
 Dare we not mention the father of information theory [Claude Shannon](http://en.wikipedia.org/wiki/Claude_Shannon).